okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 ### Recovery authenticators

-In Identity Engine, the [Password Policy](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-password) governs the recovery operation for a password recovery flow.
-The recovery authenticators in a Password Policy use the same authenticator configurations in the MFA Enrollment Policy.
-For example, if the Email authenticator is enabled and set to `Required` in the MFA Enrollment Policy, then it is also a `Required` recovery authenticator in the Password Policy.
-Therefore, if you want to manage your recovery authenticators, your MFA Enrollment Policy needs to be configured with authenticators, and not factors.
+In Identity Engine, the new MFA Enrollment Policy format with authenticators can be used to govern recovery authenticator enrollment for the password recovery flow.
+The enrollment for recovery authenticators (Email, Phone, Okta Verify, and Security question) are governed by both the password policy and the enrollment policy.
+For example, if the Email authenticator is enabled and set to `Required` in the MFA Enrollment Policy, then email enrollment is required for recovery even if it isn't required in the Password Policy.
+Therefore, if you want to manage your recovery authenticators in the enrollment policy, your MFA Enrollment Policy needs to be configured with [authenticators](/docs/reference/api/policy/#policy-authenticator-object), and not [factors](/docs/reference/api/policy/#policy-factors-configuration-object).

-> **Note:** Password Policy recovery authenticator configuration supersedes the authenticator configuration in an MFA Enrollment Policy.
-For example, if the Phone authenticator is `Optional` for the MFA Enrollment Policy, but `Required` for the Password Policy, then the Phone authenticator is required for the password recovery flow.
+> **Note:** Password Policy recovery authenticator settings supersedes the authenticator settings in an MFA Enrollment Policy.
+For example, if the Phone authenticator is `Optional` or `Disabled` for the MFA Enrollment Policy, but `Required` for the Password Policy, then phone enrollment is required for the password recovery flow.

+See the [Password Policy](/docs/reference/api/policy/#password-policy) API and [Configure password policies](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-password) for details on how to configure the Password Policy in the Admin Console.

 ## Get MFA Enrollment Policies